xesdoog/Samurais-Scripts/README.md

 ## Contributing To Translations
 #### Editing a pre-existing language:
 1. Fork the repo then open `/lib/Translations.lua`
-2. Find each entry that the language you want to modify/correct and edit the `text = ` field.
+2. Find each entry for the language you want to modify/correct and edit the `text = ` field.

    **Example:**
      ```lua